h2oai/h2o-3/h2o-docs/src/product/welcome.rst

    -  `Kmeans <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/tutorials/kmeans/kmeans.md>`_
    -  `Distributed Random Forest (DRF) <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/tutorials/rf/rf.md>`_

--  `Getting Started with Flow <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/flow/README.md>`_: This document describes our new intuitive web interface, Flow.
+-  :ref:`using-flow`: This document describes our new intuitive web interface, Flow.
 This interface is similar to IPython notebooks, and allows you to create a visual workflow to share with others.

 -  `Launch from the command line <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/H2O-DevCmdLine.md>`_: This document describes some of the additional options that you can configure when launching H2O (for example, to specify a different directory for saved Flow data, to allocate more memory, or to use a flatfile for quick configuration of a cluster).

--  `Algorithms <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md>`_: This document describes the science behind our algorithms and provides a detailed, per-algo view of each model type.
+-  :ref:`Data_Science`: This document describes the science behind our algorithms and provides a detailed, per-algo view of each model type.

 -  `GitHub Help <https://help.github.com/>`_: The GitHub Help system is a useful resource for becoming familiar with Git.